Testing Seesaw and Leptogenesis via Gravitational Waves: Majorana versus Dirac: The B-L extended Model

 \section{The B-L extended Model}

 We extend the SM symmetry with a well motivated beyond the SM framework based on the gauged $U(1)_{B-L}$ symmetry, where $B$ and $L$ are the baryon and lepton numbers respectively.
 Considering the gauged $U(1)_{B-L}$ symmetry brings unwanted triangular anomalies to the framework.
-These anomalies can be canceled by introducing three right-handed neutrinos to the framework, which is also essential for realizing the neutrino masses.
+These anomalies break gauge symmetry at the quantum level, caused by chiral fermions running in triangle loop diagrams involving gauge bosons.\footnote{ The triangle anomalies for both $U(1)^3_{B-L}$ and the mixed $U(1)_{B-L}-(\text{gravity})^2$ diagrams are non-zero.
+These triangle anomalies for the SM fermion content turns out to be $\mathcal{A}^{\text{SM}} \left[ U(1)^3_{B-L} \right]=-3$, $\mathcal{A}^{\text{SM}} \left[ (\text{gravity})^2 \times U(1)_{B-L} \right]=-3$. } These anomalies can be canceled by introducing three right-handed neutrinos to the framework \footnote{ The right-handed neutrinos contribute $\mathcal{A}^{\text{New}} \left[ U(1)^3_{B-L} \right] = 3, \mathcal{A}^{\text{New}} \left[ (\text{gravity})^2 \times U(1)_{B-L} \right] = 3$ leading to vanishing total of triangle anomalies \cite{Borah:2018smz}.}, which is also essential for realizing the neutrino masses\cite{Geng:1989tcu, He:1990me, Kohri:2013sva, Narendra:2018vfw, Borah:2018smz}.
 The overall particle content of our model extend with three right-handed neutrinos $\nu_{R_\alpha},\, \alpha=\{1, 2, 3\}$, two singlet scalars $\varphi$ and $\xi$, under the SM gauge group.
 The scalar $\varphi$ is introduced in order to spontaneously break the $B-L$ symmetry by four units.
 The $\xi$ acts as a mediator which is responsible for the creation of asymmetry in the right-handed neutrinos \cite{Heeck:2013vha}.
 The $B-L$ charge assignment of the new particle content can be seen in Table \ref{table}\,.

 The relevant Lagrangian takes the following form:

 where